 - Salmon and striped bass are well-known Anadromous fishes, that make large migrations.
 Salmon spawn in the cold, clear waters of lakes or upper streams.
 They lay eggs in gravel beds.

-- Salmon stops feeding during the journey and changes its body colour from silver to reddish-brown.
+- Salmon stops feeding during the journey and changes its body color from silver to reddish-brown.

-- During the journey, the eel changes colour of the body from yellow to metallic silver grey.
+- During the journey, the eel changes the color of the body from yellow to metallic silver grey.

 fish that live and migrate wholly in the sea.
 These occur widely throughout the world’s oceans.